Bone grafting fundamentals

 - To stimulate healing between two bones across a diseased joint.
 This situation is called “arthrodesis” or “fusion”.

 - To regenerate bone which is lost or missing as a result of trauma, infection, or disease.
-Settings requiring reconstruction or repair of missing bone can vary from filling small cavities to replacing large segments of bone 12 or more inches in length.
+Settings requiring reconstruction or repair of missing bone can vary from filling small cavities to replacing large segments of bone up to 12 inches in length.

 - To improve the bone healing response and regeneration of bone tissue around surgically implanted devices, such as artificial joints replacements (e.g. total hip replacement or total knee replacement) or plates and screws used to hold bone alignment.